ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 -   LDR format, very common on Unix systems.

 -   You can read and write it using [NetPBM](http://netpbm.sourceforge.net/) or [ImageMagick](https://imagemagick.org/index.php).
-The second is the most common, and can be installed under Ubuntu with
+The latter is the most common; it can be installed under Ubuntu with

     ```text
     $ sudo apt install imagemagick